SteveDoyle2/NASTRAN-95/um/bulk.md

 4.An RID of zero references the basic coordinate system.

-5.The location of a grid point (P in Figure 2.4-16) in this coordinate system is given by (R, é, Z) where é is measured in degrees.
+5.The location of a grid point (P in Figure 2.4-16) in this coordinate system is given by (R, Ã©, Z) where Ã© is measured in degrees.

-6.The displacement coordinate directions at P are dependent on the location of P as shown in Figure 2.4-16 by (ur, ué, uz).
+6.The displacement coordinate directions at P are dependent on the location of P as shown in Figure 2.4-16 by (ur, uÃ©, uz).

 7.Points on the z-axis may not have their displacement direction defined in this coordinate system, since an ambiguity results.
                                      z     uz
-                                     |     |  ué
+                                     |     |  uÃ©
                                      |     | /
                                      |     |/
                                     B*   p |\